retorquere/zotero-better-bibtex/README.md

-# PSA
+# PSA: Zotero 6 support is ending

 I am in the process of switching BBT to Zotero 7 exclusively.
 It is no longer feasible for me to maintain compatibility across 6 and 7.
+A 6-compatible build remains available, and I might do emergency fixes on it depending on the case at hand, but new work will be 7-only.

 # Better BibTeX for Zotero